peterbaudains/practical-guide-to-data-science-projects/README.md

 A public GitHub repository is a great option for making your research openly available.

-A really handy guide for using Git (and GitHub as a remote server) is here: https://rogerdudler.github.io/git-guide/
+A handy guide for using Git (and GitHub as a remote server) is here: https://rogerdudler.github.io/git-guide/

 ---